moo-the-cow/streaming-tutorial/android.md

-# Orange Pi 5 Howto
+# Android Mobile Belabox Howto

 *Disclaimer this is for Devs because you have to use termux and shell commands*